swaptacular/swpt_trade/README.md

 # database queries to obtain new collector accounts from the
 # solver's database (default 60).
 The specified number of
 # threads ("$HANDLE_PRISTINE_COLLECTORS_THREADS") will be spawned
-# to create the needed collector accounts (default 1).
+# to actually create the needed collector accounts (default 1).
 HANDLE_PRISTINE_COLLECTORS_THREADS=1
 HANDLE_PRISTINE_COLLECTORS_PERIOD=60.0